 - Your pre-existing status may be relevant to your care in a hospital.
 For instance, if you’re someone who is prone to falling for some reason, your care providers can help you stay safer if they are aware of this.
 However, many medical staff members fail to ask appropriate questions to properly assess patient condition upon arrival.
 Many people suffer injuries in hospitals due to falls.
 Many falls are later determined to have been entirely preventable.

-- If a care provider instructs you to take an antibiotic, you’ll do yourself a big favor if you ask for more details, including further explanation as to why you need the medication.
+- If a care provider instructs you to take an antibiotic, you’ll do yourself a big favor if you ask for more details, including a further explanation as to why you need the medication.
 Concerning antibiotics, the key words you’re looking for are bacterial infection because antibiotics are useless against viruses and can even lead to development of super bugs that are antibiotic-resistant when doctors needlessly prescribe them and patients overuse or misuse them.

 - Other medication errors that can cause you injury or illness include nurses administering wrong medications, doctors prescribing wrong medications and adverse drug interactions due to medical error.
 If you take a proactive stance to protect yourself by making sure each care provider with whom you come into contact knows what medicines you’re currently taking and asking questions regarding any concerns you might have, you may be able to avoid injury.
 In fact, you just might save your own life.